 The PMI-MASTER Smart is truly portable, weighs only 15kg and is compact enough to be easily carried to the point of analysis.
 It can perform up to 300 analyses with a single battery and requires no warm-up.
 If you need the ultra-low LOD of the UVTouch probe, then a 20-minute purge is necessary.
 If you can accept a LOD of 200 ppm, then the standard probe with no purge is more than adequate.

 Our PMI-MASTER range is trusted by global oil and gas providers and inspection companies.
-It comes complete with a comprehensive GRADE database with over 350,000 materials of almost all worldwide alloy configurations in circulation.
+It comes complete with a comprehensive GRADE Database with over 360,000 materials of almost all worldwide alloy configurations in circulation.
 You’ll also find in the instrument library most CE calculations, so you can choose the one you need.

 PMI-MASTER Smart gives you the accuracy and peace of mind of spark-OES, with the convenience of a mobile device.
-For more information on using mobile spark OES for your application, get in touch with us today.Find out more about our mobile OES range
+For more information on using mobile spark OES for your application, get in touch with us today.Get a Quote